HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 - I built and set up the Root environment in my laptop as required.
 [Here](https://root.cern/install/build_from_source/) is the link to build Root from source.

-- Finalised the evaluation dates so that i get enough time to complete my long term project.
-I chose a 16 weeks project after discussing with the mentor as my college reopens from July 18 and i will get less time to devote after that.
+- Finalised the evaluation dates so that I get enough time to complete my long-term project.
+I chose a 16 weeks project after discussing with the mentor as my college reopens on July 18 and I will get less time to devote after that.

 - I have also contributed to fusing of Add and the MatMul operators in a Gemm Operator Our task was to Implement the capability to parse the MatMul and Add operators together and fuse them in a Gemm operator in the TMVA SOFIE parser (RModelParser_ONNX.cxx) .